Corporations Elections Licensing Securities Charities

 An applicant may qualify for an exemption from the requirement of obtaining an auction company license if the applicant is both the owner of the business and a licensed auctioneer, or if the business employs a full-time licensed auctioneer who agrees to supervise the operations of the business.

-To obtain an exemption from company licensure, complete and submit the Application for Exemption From Company Licensure.
+To obtain an exemption from company licensure, complete and submit the Exempt Company Application.
 The application may be downloaded from our website by clicking the button entitled Application/Form Downloads.

 All proceeds from an auction are required to be deposited in the escrow account, unless proceeds are disbursed within 24 hours of the close of the auction.